 The proposal is to create a new technical site area comprising eight individual units (Buildings A-H).
 The new technical site takes account of and partly reinstates the earlier Skimmingdish Lane alignment in its site layout.
 The proposed units are oriented so that their longer elevations are broadly parallel with the modern Skimmingdish Lane, these generally either facing south-west towards the Lane, and north-east onto the earlier technical site area.
-The main roof ridges are mostly aligned to run parallel with Skimmingdish Lane, with the exception of Buildings G and D whose roof ridges are aligned west-east.
+The main roof ridges are mostly aligned to run parallel with Skimmingdish Lane.

 No two units are alike and all have footprints of differing sizes and shapes, these designed to work with the grain of the development plot and heritage and other site constraints.
 They are spaced to create a varied spatial layout, though are concentrated compared with the historic site to the north, where spaces between buildings are more generous.
-There are mostly of double-storey height with a mezzanine component, coupled with a lower height element.
+There new units are mostly of double-storey height with a mezzanine component, coupled with a lower height element.
 These are double-pitched roofed units, of differing heights, with valley roofs in several instances.
 The buildings vary in height, the taller ones being c.
 8.1m to ridges, and c.
 6.1m to eaves.
 The 'Indicative cross-sections showing heights' drawing (9900-F) best illustrates these differing building heights in relation to extant historic buildings, including Building 137 (A-type hanger).

-The units themselves are of quite consistent design and style, despite differing massing.
+The units themselves are of consistent design and style, despite differing massing.
 The predominant material for walling and roofing is corrugated metal sheeting.
-Brickwork is used for some wall-planes and part-gables.
+Brickwork is used for gable-ends to the double-pitched roofing of the higher elements of each unit, and in some instances, the brick-walling - e.g. units C and G. The intersection of walling with eaves and verges to the metalled units appears to be flush, with no over-sailing roofing.
 Fenestration is varied, as are doors into units.
 Rooflights are incorporated into the buildings, those visible to the exterior echoing earlier skylight designs within the historic site.
 Windows are small, of either three-light horizontal design, or single squarer units.
 The colour palette is confirmed including dark grey / black for the corrugated metal cladding, and grey, dark grey and green for other surface treatments.
 These are guided by the previous colour palette set out in the Heritage Partnership Agreement.
+The drawings do not include details of external workshop signage, lighting or other fixtures.